spryker/docker-sdk/docs/99-deploy.file.reference.v1.md

 Defines the [New Relic](https://documentation.spryker.com/docs/services#new-relic) configuration.

-* `docker: newrelic: license:` - defines the New Relic license which should be acquired from [New Relic](https://www.newrelic.com/).
+* `docker: newrelic: license:` - defines a New Relic license.
+Aquire it from [New Relic](https://www.newrelic.com/).
-* `docker: newrelic: appname:` - defines the New Relic application name.
+* `docker: newrelic: appname:` - defines a New Relic application name.
 This variable is optional and does not have a default value.
 * `docker: newrelic: enabled:` - defines if Newrelic is enabled.
 Possible values are `true` and `false`.
-This variable is optional.
-The default value is `true`.
+This variable is optional with the default value of `true`.

 ```yaml
 docker: